 You have Acronis Cyber Infrastructure rolled out in VMware environment.

-You want to create VMware native snapshots of virtual machines serving as Acronis Cyber Infrastructure cluster nodes and be able to restore from these snapshots.
+You want to create VMware native snapshots of virtual machines serving as Acronis Cyber Infrastructure (ACI) cluster nodes and be able to restore from these snapshots.

 - Snapshots should only be taken when all cluster nodes are offline.
 This approach can ensure that metadata nodes will be in sync after restore.
 Snapshots taken in a productive environment will capture metadata nodes at different state which will make their sync and further access to the saved data chunks impossible.